Alexandre Pantoja: UFC Flyweight Champion

 Pantoja rematched Brandon Moreno on July 8, 2023 at UFC 290 for the UFC Flyweight Championship.
 Pantoja came out victorious via split decision, winning the bout and the title.
 This fight earned him the Fight of the Night award.

 In his first title defense, Pantoja faced Brandon Royval in a rematch on December 16, 2023, at UFC 296.
 He successfully defended his title, winning the bout via unanimous decision.

 Pantoja faced Steve Erceg on May 4, 2024, at UFC 301.
 He won and successfully defended his title via unanimous decision.

 Pantoja made his third UFC Flyweight Championship title defense against former two-time Rizin Bantamweight Champion and promotional newcomer Kai Asakura on December 7, 2024 at UFC 310.
 He won the fight via a rear-naked choke submission in the second round.
 This fight earned him another Performance of the Night award.

 Pantoja was reportedly going to make his fourth title defense against Kai Kara-France on April 12, 2025, at UFC 314.
 However, for unknown reasons, the bout was reportedly moved to June 7, 2025 at UFC 316 but never came to fruition.
 The bout was rescheduled and took place on June 28, 2025 at UFC 317.
 Pantoja won the fight via a rear-naked choke submission in the third round.
 With this victory, Pantoja became the record holder for the most wins, submission victories, and overall finishes in UFC Flyweight division history.

-Pantoja is scheduled to make his fifth title defence against Joshua Van on December 6, 2025 at UFC 323.
+Pantoja attempted to make his fifth title defence against Joshua Van on December 6, 2025 at UFC 323.
+He lost the championship in the first round via technical knockout due to an arm injury.
+Alexandre threw a high kick, which was blocked and grabbed by Joshua, who then pushed him down and caused Alexandre to land on his arm, causing an elbow dislocation.

+Pantoja rematched Joshua Van for the championship on September 19, 2026 at UFC 331.
+He lost the fight by unanimous decision.
+This fight earned him a $100,000 Fight of the Night award.

 Personal life

 Pantoja is married and has two sons.
 After winning the UFC Flyweight Championship at UFC 290, Pantoja revealed in the post-fight interview that his father had abandoned his family, leaving his mother to raise him and his two brothers alone, and (facing the camera) asked his father if he was proud of him now.
+He is brand ambassador, along with Diego Lopes and Valter Walker, as part of the multi-year branding deal between the UFC and Spribe.